rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

  2. Make, stage, and commit your additional changes just like before.
  3. Push those changes to your fork: `git push`.

+ [no-merge-policy]: #keeping-things-up-to-date

 ## Troubleshooting git issues

 You don't need to clone `rust-lang/rust` from scratch if it's out of date!
 Even if you think you've messed it up beyond repair, there are ways to fix the git state that don't require downloading the whole repository again.
 Here are some common issues you might run into:

+### I made a merge commit by accident.

+Git has two ways to update your branch with the newest changes: merging and rebasing.
+Rust [uses rebasing][no-merge-policy].
+If you make a merge commit, it's not too hard to fix:
+`git rebase -i origin/master`.

+See [Rebasing][#rebasing] for more about rebasing.

 ### I deleted my fork on GitHub!